Dental Hygiene: Standards and procedures

 Appearance

-- Facial hair should be groomed to ensure a proper seal with an N-95 mask, if required.
+• Facial hair should be groomed to ensure a proper seal with a procedural mask, if required.

-- Nails: Federal and state laws specify that artificial nails should not be worn when having direct contact with patients.
+• Nails: CDC guidelines specify that artificial nails should not be worn when having direct contact with patients.
 The maximum nail length is 1/4 inch and nails should not pose a risk of tearing gloves.
 Nail polish, if worn, should be tidy and unchipped for hygiene purposes.

 Accommodation and exceptions